 Minimalist mindset in Tibet

-Last year, I visited Tibet via overland route from Xining to Lhasa (1,907km long).
-I had been curious about Tibet for quite sometime.
-The mysterious Tibetan that stayed up high on the mountain and their features looked a lot like the Native Americans in US, the stories of the Dalai Lama with monasteries and nunneries playing a very strong role in Tibetan culture, the political struggles and so on.
+Last year, I visited Tibet via overland routes from Xining to Lhasa (1,907km long).
+I had been curious about Tibet for quite some time.
+The mysterious Tibetans that stayed up high on the mountain and their features looked a lot like the Native Americans in the US, the stories of the Dalai Lama with monasteries and nunneries playing a very strong role in Tibetan culture, the political struggles and so on.

 DSC_8733